 '''

+Code element with pedigree

 <code value="3" name="LocalCommission" added="FIX.4.0"

 deprecated="FIX.5.0SP2" deprecatedEP="204"/>

 '''

 3.3 Features for document and FIXML generation

 The XML schema retains features that have long been used to generate FIX documentation and other outputs.
 These elements are optional.